 3. Pelvic Exam and PapTest

 - When you should have it: ACOG recommends a pelvic exam once a year starting at age 21.
 ACOG and the American Academy of Family Physicians recommend a Pap test every three years between the ages of 21 and 29; between 30 and 65, a Pap test every three years, or every five years if your doctor combines the Pap test with a test for human papillomavirus (HPV), which causes cervical cancer.
+You can also opt to have the HPV test alone every five years.
+It requires the same collection procedure.
 Ask your Ob/Gyn or primary care provider how often you should have a Pap test.

 4. STD Screening

 What it is: STD screening tests look for evidence of infections that you have contracted through sexual contact.
 STD tests often involve a small blood draw or a swab of your vaginal fluids.

 - When you should have it: The U.S. Preventive Services Task Force has the following guidelines: Nonpregnant, sexually active women younger than 25 should be screened for chlamydia and gonorrhea.
 Younger women have an increased risk of these infections compared to older women.
 Nonpregnant, sexually active women who engage in high-risk sexual practices, such as multiple sexual partners, varied condom use, and sexual activity while taking drugs or drinking alcohol, should be screened for chlamydia, gonorrhea, HIV, and syphilis.
 Pregnant women should be screened for hepatitis B, hepatitis C, HIV, and syphilis.
 Pregnant women younger than 25 and pregnant women engaging in high-risk sexual behavior should be also be screened for chlamydia and gonorrhea.
 The most common practice is yearly screening of chlamydia in women younger than 25.
 For other STDs, how often you are tested is largely up to your clinician and your individual circumstances and risk factors.